History of the Lochs Free Church

 In 1849, the Finlaysons experienced a tragic accident which took place not far from their manse at Crossbost.
 Two of their sons, Donald, aged 17, and Robert, aged 14, accompanied an old sailor in a boat in the loch, and although it was a hot and fine day, all were drowned.
 Rev Finlayson preached the following Sabbath day as usual, despite the funerals not yet having taken place.
 Rev Finlayson left the congregation in 1856 to take up post in Helmsdale, he passed away in 1861.

 By 1870s the people of south Lochs were beginning to become weary of the travelling to and from Crossbost.
-This result in a campaign to form a Free Church to serve the area of south Lochs.
+This resulted in a campaign to form a Free Church to serve the area of south Lochs.
 In 1880 the residents of south Lochs saw their campaign come to a successful end with the formation of their own congregation in the local area.
 Following similar campaigning in the Kinloch area, a Free Church congregation was established there around the same time and thereafter, despite the permanent retention of the title 'Lochs Free Church', the congregation served the North Lochs area only.

 North Uist born, Rev John MacDougall, who had been ordained into the Lochs Free Church in 1885 having elected to go into the union of 1900, remained in the church building until 1904.
 Following a lengthy court dispute in which the House of Lords ruled in favour of the traditional Free Church's ownership of the buildings over the newly formed United Free Church's claim.
 But in spite of this ruling, the Free Church gained their buildings, but only 29 ministers in Scotland elected to stay with the Free Church, with the majority going with the United Free Church.
 Interestingly, the only minister on Lewis to stay with the Free Church was Rev Hector Cameron who had been the minister of the Lochs Free Church from 1876 until 1881.